michael-franke/K2/text/paper/reviews_2/response_letter.md

 We have taken up the suggestion to shorten Section 3 in the way that the reviewer describes.

-On the other hand, for the very reasons described above, we are reluctant to accept the results and conclusions of Chemla & Spector as given.
+Considering the results and conclusions of Chemla & Spector, we are reluctant to accept these as given.
 Since our design was motivated by catering to the very problems raised for Chemla & Spector, we do believe that our data gives new and interesting information about preference of readings.
-This is also because, as we argue in Section 4.4, we explicitly compare data from embedded scalars with other ambiguous constructions in the very same experiment (same method, same subject pool).
+This is also because, as we argue in Section 4.4, we explicitly compare data from embedded scalars with other ambiguous constructions in the same experiment (same method, same subject pool).

 > - Second, the authors' abstract and the discussion in the paper make it clear that there are challenges for both traditionalism and grammaticalism.
 This is very important, but **the authors' discussion makes it seem as though the challenges for the two approaches are more on a par than they actually are.
 Traditionalism (as a core theory) is inconsistent with the authors' data, and grammaticalism (as a core theory) is consistent with their data**.
 Of course, grammaticalism is still in need of auxiliary assumptions to account for the data about preferences, but this should occasion no surprise.
 For example, last I checked the psycholinguistics community was still trying to figure out, say, how PP-attachment ambiguities are resolved; just because we don't know how, this does not lead anyone to suggest that syntactic theories that generate PP-attachment ambiguities are in need of "refinement", does it?
 >   My concrete suggestion is to **rephrase the abstract and other relevant passages in the paper so that it does not misleadingly suggest that grammaticalism qua core theory faces any particular difficulty with the authors' results**; what is missing here is a theory of preference, but this is needed for any theoretical approach to strengthening.
 For note that the discrepancy between CS's findings and the present authors' findings concerning preferences need to be accounted for one way or another; since this is a problem for everyone, I don't think it is fair to single out grammaticalism as being in need of refinement, at least not until it is shown that some other approach predicts the discrepancy between CS and the present authors' data on preferences.